nikhilro/dotfiles/README.md

 * sudo apt-get install sl
 * To use windows link (with spaces etc.) in bash, put them in "".
 * `-` is used to refer to standard input.
 For instance, `ls | diff file1 -` will do a diff on the output of ls with file1
+* *Useful for multi-tasking*: Use `Ctrl + Win + D` to create a new desktop and `Win + Tab` to move stuff around desktops.
+After this set up multiscreen for all apps in each desktop.
+Now, use **4 fingers** for a touchpad gesture to switch between desktops which is basically switching between apps because of full screen.

 ## Getting to my current configuration